vsco/dcdr/README.md

 ### Starting the Watcher

 The `watch` command is central to how Decider features are distributed to nodes in a cluster.
 This command is a wrapper around `consul watch`.
-It observeres the configured keyspace and writes a `JSON` file containing the exported structure to the configured [`Server:OutputPath`](https://github.com/vsco/dcdr/blob/readme-updates/config/config.go#L29).
+It observes the configured keyspace and writes a `JSON` file containing the exported structure to the configured [`Server:OutputPath`](https://github.com/vsco/dcdr/blob/readme-updates/config/config.go#L29).

 If this path does not exist you will need to create it.